toradex/toradex-torizon-manifest/README.md

 Updating the sandbox
 --------------------

-Setup will do this as well but in between if you need to bring changes from upstream then use following commands
+If you need to bring changes from upstream then use following commands
 ```
 $ repo sync
 ```